-The history of slavery is connected to modern racism.
+- Slavery is connected to racism.
 Slavery is when one group of people with power decides they are not going to treat other humans as people.
 They treat other people as objects.
-Slavery has existed for most of human history.
 Slavery is now banned in every country in the world.
-But, it stills exists today!
 Today, it is often called "human trafficking".
-In December 2007 the UN passed a resolution making 25 March International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade.

-From the 16th Century to the 19th Century large numbers of people were forced from many places in Africa and sent to other parts of the world to be slaves.
-12 million people were taken from Africa to the Americas and 14% of them died on the boats.
-Most of the slaves ended up in Brazil and the Caribbean.
-Imagine how this would affect the people involved?
-Millions of people were taken away from their homes and families and told that they were less than human.
-In Africa, the population went down.
-The demand for slaves caused war because groups fought each other to capture people to sell.

-When slavery ended in many countries, people thought everybody could now be equal.
+In December 2007 the UN passed a resolution making 25 March International Day of Remembrance of the Victims of Slavery and the Transatlantic Slave Trade. - From the 16th Century to the 19th Century large numbers of people were forced from many places in Africa and sent to other parts of the world to be slaves.
+12 million people were taken from Africa to the Americas and 14% of them died on the boats. - During slavery the population in Africa went down.
+The demand for slaves caused war because groups fought each other to capture people to sell. - When slavery ended in many countries, people thought everybody could now be equal.
 But, 400 years of treating one group differently does not change things overnight.
 There is still discrimination against black people around the world.
-A lot discrimination against black people comes out of stereotypes and prejudices created during slavery times.
-We know black people are not treated the same as other people because there are gaps in wealth, health and education.
+A lot discrimination against black people comes out of stereotypes and prejudices created during slavery times. - We know black people are not treated the same as other people because there are gaps in wealth, health and education.
 This means the average black person in the United States has less money, less education and is less healthy than the average white person.
-These gaps need to be fixed.
-In 2013, the UN declared 2015-2024 the International Decade for People of African Descent.

-Black people are not the only people whom racism affects.
-In the 1930s a group in Germany called the Nazis came to power.
+These gaps need to be fixed. - In 2013, the UN declared 2015-2024 the International Decade for People of African Descent. - In the 1930s a group in Germany called the Nazis came to power.
 Over the next 15 years Nazi Germany murdered 6 million Jewish people.
 They did not think of them as human beings.
 The Nazis blamed every problem on Jewish people.
 This event is called the Holocaust.
-It was one of the worst things that has ever happened in our world.

-Today, some people call themselves Neo-Nazis.
+It was one of the worst things that has ever happened in our world. - Some people call themselves Neo-Nazis.
 They do not like people of other races.
 They organize groups to promote hate and attack minority groups.
 In the US there was a rally in Charlottesville called "Unite the Right" in August 2017.
 Many Neo-Nazis and hate groups came to the rally.
 They shouted Nazi slogans and waved Nazi flags.
-The event ended with fighting in the streets and one person died when a Nazi sympathizer drove his car into a group of people

-Europe is seeing a rise in Neo-Nazism as well.
+The event ended with fighting in the streets and one person died when a Nazi sympathizer drove his car into a group of people - Europe is seeing a rise in Neo-Nazism.
 There are many refugees and migrants coming to Europe and Neo-Nazis target them.
 In 2012, Germany had 6000 Neo-Nazis.
 In 2016, there were 1835 hate crimes reported to police in France.

-Racism is the belief that one ethnic group of humans is better than another group.
+- Racism is the belief that one ethnic group of humans is better than another group.
 There can be overt racism.
 This means that humans kill or control the lives of others because they think that they are better.
-This type of racism does not happen much anymore because most people agree it is wrong.
-There is also covert racism.
+This type of racism does not happen much anymore because most people agree it is wrong. - There is also covert racism.
 This is racism that is hidden or part of the culture of a society.
 People are treated badly because they belong to an ethnic group.
 People might not even know they are being racist!
 But, the end result is the same.
 People are abusing the rights of humans.
-Therefore, it is important to eliminate even covert racism.

-Racism, xenophobia and intolerance is a very complicated issue.
+Therefore, it is important to eliminate even covert racism. - Racism, xenophobia and intolerance is a very complicated issue.
 It is a topic many people do not like to discuss because they are afraid they are going to say something wrong.
-Some people think racism is over.
-We know this is not true because some people are still treated differently because of their skin color, religion, or some other part of them.